Scheduler and Priority

 - Refresh Rate sets the minimum time, in milliseconds, between updating of the interface.
 A lower setting (e.g., 5) means that Max will devote more time to redrawing the screen and less to responding to user input, while a higher value (e.g., 60) will mean that the interface is faster and more responsive.
 The default value is 33.3 ms.

-- Scheduler Interval sets the interval, in milliseconds, at which the low priority thread services the low priority event queue.
+- Scheduler Interval sets the interval, in milliseconds, at which the high-priority thread services the high-priority scheduler.
 A lower setting (e.g. 1) results in greater responsiveness, while a higher value (e.g. 20) will mean that more time is available for other applications.
 The default value is 1 millisecond.

 - Scheduler slop is the amount of time, in milliseconds, the scheduler is permitted to fall behind actual time before correcting the scheduler time to actual time.
 The scheduler will fall behind actual time if there are more high priority events than the computer can process.
 Typically some amount of slop is desired so that high priority events will maintain long term temporal accuracy despite small temporal deviations.
 A lower setting (e.g., 1) results in greater short term accuracy, while a higher value (e.g., 100) will mean that the scheduler is more accurate in the long term.
 The default value is 25 milliseconds.